A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data

-In the simpler case of linear regression, which corresponds to (\ref{eq:LMM_eq}) without the term $Z\alpha$, and assuming there is no missing value in $X_{\rm o}$, the sub-matrix of $X$ corresponding to $y_{\rm o}$, it can be shown that Rep produces the same estimator of $\beta$ as the least squares estimator based on the complete data only.
-So, in this case, there is no gain; there is no loss either.
-However, this could be due to the fact that $y_{\rm o}$ and $y_{\rm m}$ are independent in this case.
-Under a LMM, there may be a correlation between $y_{\rm o}$ and $y_{\rm m}$.
-Will this make a difference?

-Our main finding in this paper is that the random-effects approach, that is, CCE gains over CDOE.
-Meanwhile, the random-effects predictive approach, that is, CCPE does not gain over CCE.
-Even more, there is a danger using the CCPE in practice, because it may lead to ``false efficiency'', that is, misleading standard errors that are much smaller than they should be.
-For such reasons, we recommend CCE over CCPE.
+The next question is what to do if there are also missing responses.
+Another main finding of this paper is that, in this case, even if the missing responses are replaced by their best predictors based on the observed data, one does not have additional gains over the CCE.

-In Section 2, we develop the random-effects approach for the case of missing covariates only.
-In Section 3, we consider the case of both missing responses and missing covariates.
-Simulation studies are carried out in Section 4 to evaluate the empirical performance of the proposed methods and their comparison with some existing methods.
-In Section 5, we provide theoretical explanations for the patterns observed in the simulation studies.
-A real-data example is discussed in Section 6.
-Some discussion and remarks are offered in Section 7.
+In Section 2, we develop the CCE for the case of missing covariates only, and justify the efficiency gain theoretically.
+In Section 3, we consider the case of both missing responses and missing covariates, and show that, even in the case of LMM, a simpler special case of GLMM, one does not gain additional efficiency over CCE even if the missing responses are replaced by their best predictors.
+Simulation studies are carried out in Section 4 to evaluate the empirical performance of the proposed methods and their comparison with existing or alternative methods.
+Two real-data examples from healthcare studies, the first involving LMM analysis and the second logistic regression, are discussed in Section 5.
+We conclude with some discussions in Section 6.